Exponential decay of truncated correlations for the Ising model in any dimension for all but the critical temperature: Introduction

 Another important improvement would be to understand the case of the Potts models with $q\ge3$ colors.
 While the $\beta<\beta_c$ was recently treated in every dimension in \cite{DumRaoTas17}, the study of the $\beta>\beta_c$ regime is still very limited.
 In \cite{DumTas17}, a partial result going in the direction of the equivalent of \cite{Bod05} for Potts model was obtained.
 We refer to the paper for details on open questions and conjectures.
 Bodineau's result being the key to our argument (not to mention the heavy use of the random-current representation, which itself is not available for the Potts model), we believe that the exponential decay of correlations would be even harder to obtain than the open problems mentioned in \cite{DumTas17}.

 \paragraph{Organization} The paper is organized as follows.
 In the next section, we recall some background.
-In Section~3, we present the coarse-grain arguments relying on Pisztora's technique.
+In Section~3, we present the coarse-graining arguments relying on Pisztora's technique.
 In Section~4, we prove Proposition~\ref{thm:mixing1}, conditionally on two technical statements which are proved in Section~5.

 \paragraph{Acknowledgments} This research was supported by the ERC CriBLaM, an IDEX grant from Paris-Saclay, a grant from the Swiss FNS, and the NCCR SwissMAP.
 We thank Michael Aizenman for close collaboration during the beginning of this project.
-We also thank Senya Shlosman for many useful comments.
+We thank Senya Shlosman for many useful comments.
+We are grateful to S\'{e}bastien Ott for pointing out the result by Alexander to us which led to the addition of Corollary~\ref{cor:mixing}.
+We also thank the anonymous referee for a careful review of the article and many useful comments.
+The paper was completed when AR was a Ph.D. student at IHES.